 The course of action to be taken in the event of fire or a fire alarm is set out below and posted within individual rooms and kitchens.
 Please make certain that you are familiar with the advice given.
 Familiarise yourself with the locations of fire detectors and red break glass points within your block and inform yourself of the alternative means of escape in the event of a fire.
 If you discover a fire:

-- Stay in a place of safety and wait for the attending security officers and inform them that you discovered the fire and of any related concerns
+- Stay in a place of safety, keeping socially distant from others who are not in your kitchen group and wait for the attending Community Safety Officers and inform them that you discovered the fire and of any related concerns.

-- Unless instructed otherwise by the attending security officers, proceed to the designated assembly point
+- Unless instructed otherwise by the attending Community Safety Officers, proceed to the designated assembly point.

-- You must not return to the building until instructed to do so by a security officer
+- You must not return to the building until instructed to do so by a Community Safety Officer.

 Do not use water to extinguish fires in a kitchen.

-Dialling 999/112 on a mobile or external phone bypasses Campus Security and may lead to delay in the arrival of emergency services.
+Dialling 999/112 on a mobile or external phone bypasses the Community Safety Team and may lead to delay in the arrival of emergency services.
 Please key this emergency number into your phone: 024 7652 2222.

 If you hear the fire alarm sounding:

-- Move away from the building to a place of safety and if you have any concerns report them to the attending security officers
+- Move away from the building to a place of safety and if you have any concerns report them to the attending Community Safety Officers.

-- Unless instructed otherwise by the attending security officers, proceed to the designated assembly point
+- Unless instructed otherwise by the attending Community Safety Officers, proceed to the designated assembly point.

-- You must not return to the building until instructed to do so by a security officer
+- You must not return to the building until instructed to do so by a Community Safety Officer.

 Emergency escape from buildings for students with a disability